 The review authors cannot confirm or refute previous literature on the use of thalidomide for patients with advanced cancer who have cachexia and there is inadequate evidence to recommend it for clinical practice.
 Additional, well conducted, large RCTs are needed to test thalidomide both singularly and in combination with other treatment modalities to ascertain its true benefit, if any, for this population.
 Furthermore, one study (out of the three reviewed) highlighted that thalidomide was poorly tolerated and its use needs to be explored further in light of the frailty of this population.

+This is an update of the orginal Cochrane review published on the 18th April 2012.
 Cancer cachexia is a multidimensional syndrome characterised by wasting, loss of weight, loss of appetite, metabolic alterations, fatigue and reduced performance status.
 A significant number of patients with advanced cancer develop cachexia before death.
 There is no identified optimum treatment for cancer cachexia.
 While the exact mechanism of the action of thalidomide is unclear, it is known to have immunomodulatory and anti-inflammatory properties, which are thought to help reduce the weight loss associated with cachexia.
 Preliminary studies of thalidomide have demonstrated encouraging results.

 This review aimed to (1) evaluate the effectiveness of thalidomide, and (2) identify and assess adverse effects from thalidomide for cancer cachexia.

 For this update we searched CENTRAL, MEDLINE, EMBASE, Web of Science and CINAHL (from ---------).
 Reference lists from reviewed articles, trial registers, relevant conference documents and thalidomide manufacturers were also searched.